charles-river-analytics/Scruff.jl/docs/src/tutorial/tutorial.md

 ## Some opening examples

 We start this tutorial with three examples illustrating idiomatic use of Scruff and some of its capabilities.
-These examples can be found in the `docs/examples` folder.
+These examples can be found in the `docs/examples` folder (they are also linked by the [Examples](@ref) page).

 ### Instant reasoning

-Our first example, found in `novelty_example.jl` is about detecting and characterizing novel behaviors.
+Our first example, found in [`novelty_example.jl`](./../examples/../../examples/novelty_example.jl) is about detecting and characterizing novel behaviors.
 In this example, a behavior is simply something that generates a real number, but the example extends to more interesting kinds of behavior.
 The example shows how to create sfuncs, models, variables, and networks, and how to reason with them.
 We call this an instant reasoning example because there is no temporal element.

 We begin with some imports: